-For many years in the late 1970s and 1980s, Michael directed summer schools for the British Council mainly in Poland, but later in Slovakia and Slovenia.
-Over the past decade he has received frequent invitations to give lectures and plenary addresses at events in London, Oxford, Durham, Aberdeen, Dublin, Belfast, Paris, Rennes, Strasbourg, Prague, Gdansk, Tromso, Boston, New York, San Francisco, Savannah and Atlanta, made lecture tours of Hungary and Scandinavia, and organised two major public events for the British Academy.
+Between 1976 and the 1990s, Michael directed summer schools for the British Council in Poland, Slovakia and Slovenia.
+More recently he has received frequent invitations to give lectures and plenary addresses at events in London, Oxford, Durham, Aberdeen, Dublin, Belfast, Paris, Rennes, Strasbourg, Prague, Gdansk, Tromso, Boston, New York, San Francisco, Savannah and Atlanta, and organised two major public events for the British Academy.

-A defining experience in his career came in January 2012 when he was appointed to a Visiting Professorship in Irish Studies at the Sorbonne Nouvelle.
-This quickened his interest in working abroad for longer spells, and led directly to his decision to quit his full-time UK-based university post the following year.
-From August to December 2015, he served as Fort Visiting Scholar in European Studies at Columbus State University, GA, where he taught courses on Modern Irish Drama and English Literature 1890-1945.
-This, along with an earlier Arts and Humanities Research Council Fellowship, has enabled him to develop contacts with a number of leading American academics.
+A defining experience in his career came in January 2012 with his appointment as a Visiting Professor in Irish Studies at the Sorbonne Nouvelle.
+This quickened his interest in working abroad, and led to the decision in 2013 to quit his full-time UK-based university post.
+From August to December 2015, he served as Fort Visiting Scholar at Columbus State University, GA, teaching courses on Modern Irish Drama and English Literature 1890-1945.
+In late 2017 and Spring 2018, he was a Visiting Scholar at Gothenburg University in Sweden.

-In the longer term he plans to continue to combine teaching with research, and seek opportunities to utilise his skills and experience in universities overseas.
+In the longer term he plans to continue combining teaching with research, and seek opportunities to utilise his skills and experience in universities overseas.